KarinaRakhimova/how-to-learn/README.md

 "How to learn" is a one-page website dedicated to tips & advice about the process of learning.

 ## Description
-Website is built using main HTML & CSS technologies: flexbox, animation, iframes, etc.
+Website is built using main HTML & CSS technologies: flexbox, animation, iframes, BEM, Nested file system.

 ## Installation